 - Then add ½ teaspoon salt or add as per taste.

-- Mix again and let this mixture cool down.
+- Mix again and let this mixture cool at room temperature.

 - When the mixture has cooled down completely, add in a small dry grinder jar.